cbogart/reddit_analysis_pipeline/README.md

 This is a Reddit data scraper and analyzer using [Content Word Filtering and Speaker Preference Model (CSM)](https://github.com/yohanjo/Dialogue-Acts)

-Data are stored using MongoDB and [DiscourseDB](http://discoursedb.github.io)
+Data are stored using MongoDB, [DiscourseDB](http://discoursedb.github.io), and ElasticSearch

 Data and code related to paper **Using Functional Schemas to Understand Social Media Narratives** see *FunctionalSchemas* dir